-In the second experiments, the basic setup is the same but we use three benchmarks from the SD-VBS suite as best-effort tasks instead of the synthetic BwWrite benchmark.
-We choose disparity, mser, and texture_synthesis, which represent high, medium, and low memory intensive workloads, respectively, as per Table II.
-Similar to the first experiment, Latency is running on core 3 and the SD-VBS benchmarks are running on cores 0~2.
+In the second experiments, the basic setup is the same but we use three benchmarks from the SD-VBS suite as best-effort tasks instead of the BwWrite benchmark.
+We choose disparity, mser, and texture_synthesis to be representative of workloads with different levels of memory intensiveness.
+Having the execution time of the real-time task from Figure 12, we target at maximum slowdown of 1.5x.
+This gives us the bandwidth budget of 2240MB/s for the best-effort tasks.
+Similar to the first experiment, Latency is running on Core 3 and the SD- VBS benchmarks are running on cores 0~2.
 We run the experiment under 1-domain and 3-domain regulation schemes.
-In the 1-domain scheme the total budget of 1280MB/s is assigned to cores 0~2 and these cores compete for the bandwidth with each other.
-In the 3domain scheme, on the other hand, each core is assigned with 426.7MB/s (1/3 of 1280MB), which cannot be shared with the other cores.
+In the 1-domain scheme the total budget of 2240MB/s is assigned to cores 0~2 and these cores compete for the bandwidth with each other.
+Conversely, in the 3-domain scheme, each core is assigned with 746.6MB/s and they cannot share the unused bandwidth.
+Figure 13 shows the execution time of the SD-VBS benchmarks normalized to their solo execution times.
+As we can see, under the group regulation scheme (i.e. 1-domain) the bandwidth that is not used by texture_synthesis is utilized by disparity to improve its performance by 35% compared to 3-domain regulation.
+Under 3-domain scheme disparity does not get benefit from the texture_synthesis leftover bandwidth.

-Figure 13 shows the normalized execution times of the three SD-VBS benchmarks.
-Note first that, under the group regulation scheme (1-domain), the execution of the disparity, which is the most memory intensive benchmark, is markedly smaller, by 37%, than that of the per-core regulation scheme (3-domain).
-This is because in group regulation, the total bandwidth is more effectively utilized across all cores in the group, while in per-core regulation, any under-utilized bandwidth of an individual core is wasted.